Woman with her head down on a laptop at her desk, exhausted — depicting parental burnout and emotional depletion

 The model Roskam and Mikolajczak developed describes parental burnout across four dimensions, measured by the Parental Burnout Assessment (PBA).
 These are not loose descriptors — they are the specific components that distinguish this state from other forms of parental stress or general depression.

 The first is exhaustion in the parental role.
 Not tiredness.
 Not the ordinary fatigue that comes with early parenthood or a busy term.
 This is a bone-deep depletion that sleep does not repair, the kind where you wake up already drained before the day has started.
+Picture a phone battery that no longer holds its charge properly.
+You plug it in all night, and by mid-morning it is already down to single figures.
+That is what this kind of exhaustion does: rest tops you up a little, but the capacity to hold that charge has shrunk, so the drain always outpaces the recovery.

 The second is emotional distancing from your children.
 Parents experiencing burnout describe going through the motions — feeding, driving, managing logistics — while feeling emotionally absent.
 The warmth is not there.
 The interest has flattened.
 This is often the symptom parents find most distressing, because it triggers a secondary wave of guilt.